jewelshkjony/fast-cli/README.md

 - 🔥 Integration of R8 Shrinker.
 - 🔥 Maven dependency resolver.
 - 🔥 Support for `.aar` files as dependencies.
-- Annotations less source codes.
 - Java 8 support, including lambda expressions (`()->`).
 - Support for Kotlin language to writte extension components.
 - Support for Multi-component in extension.
 - Integration of new red helper/drop-down blocks.
-- Up-to-date ProGuard library 7.6.0.
+- Up-to-date ProGuard library 7.6.1.
+- Generates a smaller size of extension.
+- `@annotations` less source codes.
-- All @annotations will be removed from built aix.
+- All `@annotations` will be removed from built aix.
 - Optimizer to optimize aix size even no ProGuard.
-- Generates a smaller size of extension.
 - Ability to declare manifest attributes in AndroidManifest.xml.
 - Support for Code suggestions on VSCode, Eclipse, IntelliJ IDEA and Android Studio.
 - Filter Mit App Inventor provided classes to reduce the aix size.